 This Covenant experience will guide participants in a comprehensive, in-depth study of the Bible.
 Unlike the learning participants may have experienced in other groups, this in-depth study of the whole Bible emphasizes the biblical concept of covenant as a unifying pattern through all the books in the Old and New Testaments.
 It underscores the unique relationship that God chooses to have with us as God’s people.
 This relationship is grounded in the faithfulness of God’s love and on our ongoing commitment to stay in love with God while we share signs of that love with others.

 Each episode connects to an aspect of this covenant relationship, which is summarized in the heading of each participant guide.

-The Creating Participant Guide contains the following episodes:
+The Living Participant Guide contains the following episodes:

 Ruth, Esther, and Song of Songs are a part of the “Festival Scroll” and linked to sacred celebrations in Israel’s life.
 In the story of Ruth, both Ruth and Boaz risk caring beyond conventional expectations, displaying faithful, expansive love with consequences for Israel’s royal future.
 Esther risks everything to identify with her people and rescue them from a genocidal plot.
 Song of Songs displays the power and passion of a “crazy love” that also helps us understand God’s love.